 The Bureau of Transport and Regional Economics (BTRE) quantified the health impacts of transport emissions in Australia.
 Following Kunzli et al (2000) and Fisher et al (2002), they used PM10 emissions as a surrogate for all air pollution related health impacts.
 Using their estimate of health damages from motor vehicle related air pollution for Australian capital cities (BTRE 2005, p100) and the BTREs estimate of PM10 emissions in Australian capital cities (BTRE 2003, p125), the implied health cost per ton of PM10 emissions as a surrogate for air pollution from motor vehicle emissions in today's dollars is between \$136,000 and \$324,000, with a best estimate of \$230,000 per ton of combustion-related PM10.26 The large range reflects uncertainty about motor vehicle related particle emissions, and the value of life years lost, and the median value of a statistical life.
-This analysis only considers health related damages from a subset of combustion emissions in motor vehicles, and omits some harmful gases are therefore likely to be conservative.
+This analysis only considers health related damages from a subset of combustion emissions in motor vehicles, and omits some harmful gases as well as environmental harm, including to crops and equipment.
+The BTRE's estimates are therefore likely to be conservative.

 The European Commission funded a major study to provide estimates of the damages per tonne emission of $PM{2.5}$, NH_3 , SO_2 , NOx and VOCs from each EU25 member state (excluding Cyprus) and surrounding seas to update previous estimates and to inform its Clean Air for Europe (CAFE) program (EC 2005).
-The range provided takes account of variation in the method used to value mortality, reflecting the use of the median and mean estimates of the value of a life year (VOLY) from NewExt (2004) (\in 50,000 and \in 120,000 respectively in 2000 \in), and the use of the median and mean estimates of the (VSL), also from NewExt (\notin 980,000 and \notin 2,000,000 respectively).
+The range provided takes account of variation in the method used to value mortality, reflecting the use of the median and mean estimates of the value of a life year (VOLY) from NewExt (2004) (ε 50,000 and ε 120,000 respectively in 2000 ε), and the use of the median and mean estimates of the value of statistical life (VSL), also from NewExt (ε 980,000 and ε 2,000,000 respectively).
 The range is shown in Table 3-11 and also includes sensitivity to the effects quantified and to the use of a zero cut-point for assessment of ozone impacts.
 Again, the study omits a number of gases emitted from combustion engines and, aside from some agricultural impacts from the emissions of sulphur oxides (not used in our study), quantifies mainly health effects and produces figures that are therefore conservative.